Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 Acts 18:11; 19:8-10 So Paul stayed in Corinth for a year and a half, teaching them the word of God… [19:8] Paul entered the synagogue and spoke boldly there for three months, arguing persuasively about the kingdom of God.
 But some of them became obstinate; they refused to believe and publicly maligned the Way.
 So Paul left them.
 He took the disciples with him and had discussions daily in the lecture hall of Tyrannus.
 This went on for two years, so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord.

 • The teaching ministry is systematic and long-haul.
 Paul taught the Corinthians for 18 months before moving on to another town.
-In Ephesus, Paul spoke for 3 months in the synagogue, with mixed results.
+In Ephesus, Paul spoke the word of God for 3 months in the synagogue, with mixed results.
 Then he relocated the disciples and conducted a daily Bible school for two years in the lecture hall of Tyrannus.
 An interesting side result of such extended times of Bible teaching is that the teacher may develop with some students a personal mentoring relationship along with his regular input as an instructor of the Scriptures.
 As a younger Christian I spent many years under the preaching and teaching ministry of apostle Dick Benjamin in Anchorage, Alaska.
 He became a true spiritual father and role model to me right up until his death in his early 90s.
 His mentoring, fatherly input to my life over several decades was of enormous benefit to my walk with the Lord.

 • I once did an exhaustive Bible study in the New Testament of (all forms of) the words preach and teach.
 With few exceptions, I found in Scripture that the Gospel was “preached” to the lost, and the word of God was “taught” to the saved.
 The important takeaway from this is that Christians, those who already know the Lord as Savior, need large amounts of regular instruction in God’s word.
 God-called teachers of the Bible are ideally suited for this, including both topical studies and systematically teaching the books of the Bible.